 Mountain Lodges of Peru

 Peru is seeing a transition toward normalcy as travel resumes.
-MLP has dedicated the last four months to mobilizing its staff and incorporating our health and safety protocols to ensure an organized and secure reopening.
+MLP has dedicated the last few months to mobilizing its staff and incorporating our health and safety protocols to ensure an organized and secure reopening.
 We look forward to welcoming you back!
 We at MLP continue to be vigilant and will keep refining our protocols to minimize risk to our clients.
 Get the latest COVID-19 updates here.
 For your information here are the latest requests for traveling to Peru:

 Before Your Travel to Peru: